 The oneworld alliance, of which American Airlines and now US Airways are key members, has traditionally been weak in Central Europe.
 Okay, that’s kind of what you get when the alliance’s two biggest European member airlines are British Airways and the Spanish carrier Iberia.
 The addition of Air Berlin, Germany’ second biggest airline, to the alliance two years ago was suppose to help fill that Central European gap.

 So how’s that working out?
 Not so well, as Air Berlin continues to lose money and is now to the point of having to ask existing shareholders for more cash.
-So if you were hoping that Air Berlin might fill the role that Lufthansa held when US Airways was in the Star Alliance in generating traffic and flights to Germany from Charlotte, you’ll be rather disappointed.Read full article » Comments Off
+So if you were hoping that Air Berlin might fill the role that Lufthansa held when US Airways was in the Star Alliance in generating traffic and flights to Germany from Charlotte, you’ll be rather disappointed.Read full article » Comments Off on Air Berlin in trouble

 OK, of Thursday evening.
 But in any case it’s been awhile since I got one: National Right To Life for Thom Tillis.
 (Not sure there’s much of a difference bewtween Tillis and the other candidates on the issue.)
 Tillis easily has the most money and (obviously) also has some outside groups spending money on his behalf.
 The question now is whether Tillis can get to 40 percent of the vote to avoid a runoff or not.
-We’ll know the answer to that in eight days…Read full article » Comments Off
+We’ll know the answer to that in eight days…Read full article » Comments Off on Political robocall of the moment

 The Charlotte Observer offers up a fascinating look into how apartment rents are increasing set much like the airlines price set airfares.
 Some highlights: